 The provision of learning experiences that foster connections between learning, teaching and research, and strengthen student development of the Qualities of a University of South Australia Graduate.
 At the core of the teaching-research nexus is the concept of critical enquiry.

-There are many different types of learning environment which can be used e.g.:
+There are many different types of learning environment that can be used e.g.:

 Terminating pass (TP)

-A final grade which allows a course to be included in a student's progression through their program, but prohibits the course from being used as a prerequisite.
+A final grade that allows a course to be included in a student's progression through their program, but prohibits the course from being used as a prerequisite.
 If a student wishes to continue with that stream of study, they can either seek permission to complete an alternative prerequisite, or accept a fail for the course and attempt it for a second time.
-For more information see Section 8 of the Assessment Policies and Procedures Manual.
+The University ceased the awarding of terminating passes in 2017.

 A book that contains material that is central to the understanding of a course.
-Students are normally required to purchase, or have continuous access to, text books which have been listed as learning resources for a course.
+Students are normally required to purchase, or have continuous access to, text books listed as learning resources for a course.